-To those who keep weather or water records or who study natural phenomenon, climate change became visible in Minnesota in the late 80s and early 90s.
-Gradually, more of us began to notice changes.
-We may have thought of it as “crazy weather,” not realizing that it signified something bigger was happening.
+To those who keep weather or water records, or who study natural phenomenon, climate change became visible in Minnesota in the late 80s and early 90s.
+Over time, more of us began to notice the changes.
+We may have thought of it as “crazy weather,” not realizing that it meant something bigger was happening.

-Luckily our state has tremendous information resources to help us make sense of these changes.
+Luckily our state has amazing climate resource people available to help us make sense of weather trends.
 And we’ve got decades of data showing the trajectory of climate change in our state.
 What it shows is a significant shift.
 If you thought our weather was variable before … well, just wait until you see what’s next.

-A word of caution: It is not correct to that any particular weather event is “caused” by climate change.
-It’s when we add up a pattern of unusual events over the course of years that we see the trend that is climate.
-Also, climate is HUGE system.
-In order for a small change to show up, a lot of change is happening.
+How to Talk About Climate v.
+Weather: It is not correct to say that any particular extreme weather event is “caused” by climate change or is proof that there is no climate change.
+To understand something as big as climate, we need to look at patterns or trends over the course of years.
+Also, the climate is a HUGE inter-related system.
+In order for a small change to show up, a lot of change has to already have happened.
 So with this in mind, here are the trends reported by Minnesota climatologists.

 We’re Still Cold, But Not as Cold as We Used to Be

-Winter isn’t going away, but it’s not going to look the same.
-It’s still cold, yes … the world still tilts on its axis and orbits further from the sun.
+Winter isn’t going away, but it’s never going to look the same.
+It’s still cold, because yes … the world still tilts on its axis and orbits around the sun.
 That doesn’t change.
 But winter is tending to start later and end earlier.
-We’ve had rain when in years past we would have had snow.
+We still have snow, but generally not as much as we did in the past.
 We’ve experienced unusual midwinter warming, such as the record setting heatwave of March 2012.
 We have cold snaps, but fewer of them.
-Why that matters:
+Why this matters:

-- Cold temps used to reliably prevent some nasty pests from finding a full-time home in Minnesota.
+- Cold temps used to reliably prevent some nasty pests from making Minnesota their full-time home.
 Not anymore.
-Bark beetles and emerald ash borer are examples of invaders.
+Bark beetles and emerald ash borer are two examples of invaders.

 - A consistent coat of snow insulates plants through the winter until they are ready to bud again in spring.
-With later snows and unexpected thaws, trees and woody shrubs can suffer significant damage – ruining fruit and berry harvests before they even begin and robbing animals of needed food.
+With later snows and unseasonable thaws, trees and woody shrubs can suffer significant damage to both their roots and their buds – ruining fruit and berry harvests before they even begin and robbing animals and people of needed food.